cjbbb/cjbbb/README.md

 * I am Jianbin Cui :blush:
-* A Master of Engineering student in McMaster University, Computing and Software Department.
+* A fist-year Master student in McMaster University, department of Computing and Software.
+* Finished my Bachelor degree in Beihang University, department of Computer Science and Technology.
 * **I am looking for Co-op / intership in 2023 summer/fall.**
-* My work interests include software developer and machine leanring engineer.
+* My work interests include **software developer** and **machine leanring engineer**.
 * Research interests include Graph Neural Network, Natural Language Processing, and so on.